ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/connectivity.md

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/mesh.png)<span>Tree type mesh</span></span>

 6LoWPAN is a compression method for IPv6 packets.
-Mbed OS supports 6LoWPAN-ND and Thread protocols for forming IPv6 based mesh networks.
-Both protocols use the same 6LoWPAN compression method but different routing protocols to achieve wireless mesh network.
+Mbed OS supports Wi-SUN, 6LoWPAN-ND and Thread protocols for forming IPv6 based mesh networks.
+All protocols use the same 6LoWPAN compression method but different routing protocols to achieve wireless mesh network.

 Applications running on 6LoWPAN-based mesh networks use the same Mbed OS Socket API for connectivity.

-For descriptions of mesh networks, please see the [6LoWPAN Mesh](mesh-tech.html) section.
+For descriptions of different mesh networks, please see the [Thread](thread-tech), [Wi-SUN](wisun-tech) and [6LoWPAN-ND Mesh](mesh-tech.html) section.

 ### Non-IP networking